GuillermoTorrez/ShopifyChallenge2022/README.md

 The best challenge in the world.

-Winter 2022 Data Science Intern Challenge
+Winter 2022 Data Science Intern for Datasciences.

 Click the link below to see my solutions for the challenge: